gnepo001/merchantneighbor/README.md

   - moment.js

 <h1>Dev blogs</h1>
+-2/16/23

+- wow my project has come along so well, just look how the individual post looks wow
+- added tags, other items being sold by the same seller, look very very real 😅

 -2/10/23

 - Added Add Post for sell page and renders fine, also added related searches under each post